Updated on by

 Battery powered lawn mowers first made their appearance in the late 1980s, but it has only been in the last 10 years that battery-powered lawn mowers have really come to the forefront.
 New lithium-ion batteries are stronger and longer-lasting than any earlier models.

-Read on to discover 5 cordless lawn mowers in different price ranges that we consider to be excellent, high-performing models.
+Read on to discover 5 cordless lawn mowers in different price ranges that I consider to be excellent, high-performing models.

 Quick look: the best cordless lawn mowers for 2019: